Do you want to know one of the simplest ways to gain traffic and customers? It’s claiming and optimizing your Google My Business (GMB) listing.

 Bad reviews can also present you with an opportunity.

 Almost everyone likes a second opinion.
-That’s why 90% of people read reviews before purchasing.
+That’s why 98 percent of people read reviews before purchasing.

-The frequency of searches for reviews is increasing too.
-A 2016 study found, “53% of consumers search for local businesses at least one time per month.”
+The frequency of searches for reviews is increasing, too.
+A 2023 survey shows 32 percent of consumers search for local businesses several times per week.

 How do you get reviews from your customers, though?